 Just recently, Lou and I celebrated our one year anniversary as business partners.
 You’ll recall that I started my own law practice just a little over three years ago, and my husband joined me in practice a little over a year ago.
 To say that it has been an amazing year would be an understatement!
 We have not only reached the goals we set out with, but we surpassed them!
-The decision to go out on our own has been life changing.
+The decision to go out on my own has been life changing.
 There’s just something about becoming your own boss that is so freeing and exhilarating!
-Don’t get me wrong, it definitely requires lots of hard work and commitment, but in the end it sure pays off!
+I didn’t think it could get any better, and then I became business partners with my spouse!

 One of the questions we both get asked a lot is “How can you guys work together?”
 When people hear that we are business partners they are either impressed or perplexed, either way they are intrigued!
 And I totally understand their reaction.
 For some couples, space and a separation between home and work are necessary.
 But that’s not the case for all couples.
 Working together has come natural for Lou and I. We don’t just make it work, we actually enjoy it!
 I’ll let you in our secret, we actually like each other 😉

-For those of you who are still wondering, here is how we make being business partners work!
+For those of you who are still wondering, here is how to successfully become business partners with your spouse!

 1. Work towards the same goals